C6-1/To-Do-list/README.md

 4. "Remove all tasks" – User can remove all tasks at once, and the program will confirm the deletion.
 If the task list is already empty, it notifies the user.

 5. "Change existing task" - User can changed an existing task by its ID.
 After making changes, the updated task details are displayed.

+6. "Change task status" - User can change the status of a task, and the task will change color depending on its status ( done ( green ), in progress ( blue ), to do later ( purple ) ).